chb/py-umls/README.md

 For a simple start, run one of the files (`umls.py`, `snomed.py`, `rxnorm.py`) in your Shell and follow the instructions.
 The scripts will prompt you to download and install the databases and, when completed, print a simple example lookup.

+There are also utility scripts that offer help for specific use cases, see below.

 Usage
 -----